 As previously noted, Objective No. 2 of our audit of the City of Philadelphia Municipal Pension Fund is to determine compliance with applicable state laws, contracts, administrative procedures, and local ordinances and policies.
-Among several provisions relating to municipal pension plans, Act 205 provides for the implementation of a distress recovery program.
+Among several provisions relating to municipal pension plans, Act 205, which was amended during 2009 through the adoption of Act 44 of 2009, provides for the implementation of a distress recovery program.
 Three levels of distress have been established:

 Level Indication Funding Criteria

-I Minimal distress 70-89%
+Ι Minimal distress 70-89%

 II Moderate distress 50-69%

 III Severe distress Less than 50%

-The data from the July 1, 2016, actuarial valuation report for the city's police, firefighters' and non-uniformed municipal pension fund contained the following aggregated funding data:
+The data from the July 1, 2018, actuarial valuation reports for the city's police, firefighters' and non-uniformed municipal pension fund contained the following aggregated funding data:

-Actu arial Valuation of Assets Act tuarial Accrued Liability Funding Ratio \$ 4,936,020,000 \$ 11,024,798,000 44.8%
+Actu arial Valuation Of Assets Act tuarial Accrued Liability Funding Ratio \$ 5,397,434,000 \$ 11,520,980,000 46.8%

-Based on the funding information noted above the city is considered to be in Level III severe distress status.
+Based on the funding information noted above, the city is considered to be in Level III severe distress status.

 Act 205 of 1984 established mandatory actuarial reporting and funding requirements and a uniform basis for the distribution of state aid to Pennsylvania's public pension plans.
 Through the establishment of mandatory actuarial reporting and funding requirements, and by providing annual allocations of state aid, Act 205 was intended to provide a pathway for Pennsylvania's municipal pension plans to become fully funded.
-However, in the 32 years since Act 205 was implemented, despite the deposit of \$1.25 billion from the issuance of a general obligation bond in 1999, not only has the City of Philadelphia Municipal Pension Fund failed to achieve progress towards becoming fully funded, the funding status of the city's pension fund has dramatically deteriorated as shown previously in the graphic illustration above.
-In the most recent actuarial valuation report, it was noted that the city's pension fund assets have remained relatively flat over the last 10 years which is a function of the significant negative cash flow as contributions and investment income have just barely kept pace with benefit payouts and expenses.
+However, in the 34 years since Act 205 was implemented, despite the deposit of \$1.25 billion from the issuance of a general obligation bond in 1999, not only has the City of Philadelphia Municipal Pension Fund failed to achieve progress towards becoming fully funded, the funding status of the city's pension fund remains below the 50 percent funding level as of its most recent valuation.

-The City recently established a new stacked-hybrid plan during 2016, increased member contribution rates, and incrementally lowered the fund's investment rate of return assumption from 8.25 percent in 2010 to 7.75 percent effective July 1, 2016.
-Despite these actions and regardless of the available remedies pursuant to Act 205 that the city may be required to implement in the future, given the current funded status of its municipal pension fund, the city should continue to consider all available options in its continued efforts to implement an effective strategic plan to deal with its pension funding crisis.
-Current city officials realize that there are no short-term fixes and that they must continue to make fiscally responsible decisions as both fund fiduciaries and city officials that will benefit the City of Philadelphia and its taxpayers to ensure the city's pension fund has adequate resources to meet current and future benefit obligations to the city's hard-working police officers, firefighters and non-uniformed employees as noted in the Management Perspective section of this report and we commend them for their continued efforts to seek solutions to address this funding crisis.
+The City has taken strides through recent years, such as establishing a new stacked-hybrid plan during 2016 for all newly hired municipal employees, increasing member contribution rates, and incrementally lowering the fund's investment rate of return assumption from 8.25 percent in 2010 to 7.75 during 2016 to address its pension funding dilemma; however, despite these actions and regardless of the available remedies pursuant to Act 205 that the city may be required to implement in the future, given the current funded status of its municipal pension fund, the city should continue to consider all available options in its continued efforts to implement an effective strategic plan to deal with its on-going pension funding crisis.
+Current city officials realize that there are no short-term fixes and that they must make fiscally responsible decisions as both fund fiduciaries and city officials that will benefit the City of Philadelphia and its taxpayers to ensure the city's pension fund has adequate resources to meet current and future benefit obligations to the city's hard-working police officers, firefighters and non-uniformed employees as noted in the Management Perspective section of this report, and we commend them for their continued efforts to seek solutions to address this funding crisis.

 The contents of this report were discussed with officials of the City of Philadelphia and, where appropriate, their responses have been included in the report.
 We would like to thank city officials for the cooperation extended to us during the conduct of the audit.
-The City should also be commended for the steps taken to improve its reporting on Certification Form AG 490 given the large volume of data that must be annually included by the City.
+The City should again be commended for the steps taken to improve its reporting on Certification Form AG 490 given the large volume of data that must be annually included by the City.

-February 16, 2018
+February 26, 2020